 Location: Student Center, Multi-Purpose Room, SUNY Polytechnic Institute, 100 Seymour Road, Utica, NY 13502

-Presenter: Dr. Zhanjie Li, Professor of Engineering at SUNY Polytechnic Institute
+Presenter: Dr. Lauren Endres, Associate Professor of Biology at SUNY Polytechnic Institute

 Fee: Free/RSVP Required